opencog/opencog/README.md

 > OpenCog Unified Rule Engine
 > https://github.com/opencog/ure
 > Required for PLN
-> It uses exactly the same build proceedure as this package.
+> It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.

 ###### pln
-> OpenCog Probabilisitc Logic Networks
+> OpenCog Probabilistic Logic Networks
 > https://github.com/opencog/pln
 > It uses exactly the same build procedure as this package.
 Be sure to `sudo make install` at the end.